 The application of TS requires a traffic description.
 There are basically two different approaches for TS: Policing and Spacing.
 A policer tests the data stream for conformance regarding its traffic description and drops all non-conform packets to achieve conformance.
-Moreover, policing can also be used to achieve almost equal bandwidth allocation for a set of competing flows [5].
 The disadvantage of this method is packet loss and the subsequently necessary retransmission of dropped packets.
 A spacer achieves conformance of a data stream according to its traffic description by delaying non-conform packets.
 The disadvantage of this method is packet delay.
-For instance in Asynchronous Transfer Mode (ATM) [6], traffic leaving a network is spaced to avoid packet loss by the ingress policer of the neighboring network [7, 8, 9, 10].
+For instance in Asynchronous Transfer Mode (ATM) [5], traffic leaving a network is spaced to avoid packet loss by the ingress policer of the neighboring network [6, 7, 8, 9].